TogaTech/helpful.js/README.md

 ```

 ## Node.js NPM Import
 Helpful.js is available through the NPM registry.
+Please note that some newer methods may not yet be available until a new version has been published to NPM (which occurs every few days).
 To install helpful.js, use the following command in the terminal:
 ```bash
 npm install @togatech/helpful-js
 ```